ASCAP Deems Taylor Award for Outstanding Book on Music

 "If you are looking for a book that is truly moving and inspiriting, a book that will take you away to a place that you will never want to leave, then this is the book for you."
 MSNBC

 "This is an important, compelling story.
 Readers interested in the reality of extreme poverty and violence will find it well written, terrifying, and finally uplifting."
 Blue Ink Review

-"When the summer heat is in full swing we fully expect people to be pool or beachside soaking up Steve Mariotti's groundbreaking book."
+"When the summer heat is in full swing we fully expect people to be pool or beachside soaking up this groundbreaking book."
 The Virginia Gazette

 "GOODBYE HOMEBOY is bound to become a best seller - and could become a fine screenplay...this century's answer to Evan Hunter's BLACKBOARD JUNGLE!
 Highly Recommended."
 San Francisco Review of Books